Is Athens Safe in February 2026?

 Is Athens safe to visit in February?

-Athens is moderate risk for tourists in February.
+Athens is lower risk for tourists in February.
 This is winter / low season for the Europe region.
 Our database documents 17 scams year-round — during February, winter low season in the northern hemisphere means fewer tourists and reduced scam pressure — though year-round operators remain active at major indoor attractions and transport hubs.
 The most common risks are street scams, taxi & transport, restaurant scams.

 Is February a good time to visit Athens?